All Episodes

 Want to wish you an early Merry Christmas.

-Uh same to you, my friend.
+Same to you, my friend.

 What's going on?

-Um, I love the line that you're taking.
+I love the line that you're taking.

-And the thing, my biggest thing on my heart is that the line has been crossed for any of these uh moderate Dems in these swing states to come back later and say that they were against the sham.
+And the thing, my biggest thing on my heart is that the line has been crossed for any of these moderate Dems in these swing states to come back later and say that they were against the sham.

-We see them for who they are, who they truly are, liberal party hacks, the whole sham was nothing but taking our taxpayer money and funding for opposition research.
+The whole sham was nothing but taking our taxpayer money and funding for opposition research.

 And I wanted to leave you with a question.

-Um, and I and I so appreciate you.
+And I so appreciate you.

 Our wages crumbling and infrastructure crumbling, the opioid epidemic.

-We all see what the Democrats' only concern is the precious progressive liberal agenda.
+We all see what the Democrats' only concern is, the precious progressive liberal agenda.

-God bless us, Mark Levin.
+God bless us.

 I'm just guessing.

-Mark Levin, Mark Levin, that's the one I was thinking.
+That's the one I was thinking.

-My mind was Nobody else is gonna say it.
+Nobody else is going to say it.

 There, I said it.